-Put eight pennies, nickels, or dimes in a bowl or box today to feed the poor (Mother Hubbard’s Cupboard).
+Put twenty-two pennies, nickels, or dimes in a bowl or box to feed the poor (Mother Hubbard’s Cupboard).

 Pastor Samuel D. Zumwalt, STS